Sándor Kocsis: FC Barcelona and coaching career

 Kocsis spent one season with Young Fellows Zürich before another Hungarian refugee, László Kubala, persuaded him and Zoltán Czibor to join him at FC Barcelona where he became a vital member of the team.
 He subsequently scored on his La Liga debut in a 4–1 win over Real Betis and as part of a team that also included Ramallets, Evaristo and Luis Suárez, Kocsis won a Copa del Generalísimo and La Liga double in 1959 and a La Liga and Fairs Cup double in 1960.
 FC Barcelona also reached the final of the European Cup in 1961 and this saw Czibor and Kocsis return to the Wankdorf Stadium in Bern, where in 1954, while playing for Hungary, they had lost the World Cup Final and where, on 23 February 1958, Kocsis had lost 5–1 to BSC Young Boys while playing for Young Fellows Zürich.
 Despite both Kocsis and Czibor scoring, they finished on the losing side once again.
 They also lost by the same 3–2 score again, this time to S.L.
 Benfica.

 He scored twice in the 1959 Copa del Generalísimo final as FC Barcelona defeated Granada CF 4–1.
 In the 1960 European Cup he scored four of the goals in a 5–2 quarter-final win over Wolves.
 He also scored a hat trick against Real Sociedad in a La Liga game in 1961 and scored all three goals in the 1962 Fairs Cup final that they lost to Valencia CF 7–3 on aggregate.
 In 1961, he also played as a guest for Valencia CF and helped them win their own summer trophy, the Trofeo Naranja.
 He scored in both games as Valencia beat Botafogo and FC Barcelona.
 Kocsis also scored in the 1963 Copa del Generalísimo final held at the Camp Nou.
 FC Barcelona beat Real Zaragoza 3–1.

 Later life and death

 Kocsis retired as a player in 1966 and opened a restaurant in Barcelona called Tete D’ Or.
 He also worked as a coach with FC Barcelona and managed Hércules CF between 1972 and 1974.
 However his coaching career was cut short when he was diagnosed with leukemia and then stomach cancer.
 On 22 July 1979, aged 49, he fell to his death from the fourth floor of a hospital in Barcelona.
-It has been alleged that he committed suicide, though it may have been only an accident.
+It has been alleged that he died of suicide, though it may have been only an accident.